 The Pensionado Program makes the country even more attractive for retired expats.
 It offers excellent benefits and discounts on everything from airfare to medical bills to utilities.
 Men can join the Pensionado Program at age 60, while women can join at age 55.

 Costa Rica Retirement

 Known for its beautiful beaches and tropical climate, Costa Rica is great for retirees looking for stunning scenery and a low cost of living.
 The native Costa Ricans are friendly and welcoming to expats, making it easy to assimilate into the culture.

-Costa Rica has a large expat community, and it’s active, outdoor culture encourages a healthy lifestyle.
+Costa Rica has a large expat community, and it’s active and outdoor culture encourages a healthy lifestyle.

 When it comes to medical care, you have the option to use the country’s socialized healthcare system or choose to pay for private insurance.
 Another huge bonus is that you can purchase and own real estate, even as a foreigner.